AJ090401/IT-Home-Lab/Windows 2016 File Server/readme.md

 <br>

 Using Group Policy Management, a drive mapping policy was configured to automatically mount this directory for authorized users based on their Active Directory groups.
 When a member of the Fire Department group, such as **Ken Griffey**, logs into a domain workstation, Group Policy successfully pushes the configuration and maps the **AvengersFireDepartment** network location directly to their file explorer.
+This is similar to what was shown under Windows 2016 DC - Security Groups and Group Policy section

 ![User Workstation Mapped Drive View](../images/FDgposuccess.png)